 As part of my job at Ancestry, I teach people more about DNA and how to interpret their AncestryDNA test results.

-One question that comes up is, “Is AncestryDNA a good test for African Americans?”
+One question I get from customers and people at conferences is, “Is AncestryDNA a good test for African Americans?”

 The short answer is, “Yes.”
 If you’re African American and considering DNA testing to learn more about your background, our test is a great option.